 - A.4 The current status of the complete range of Recommendations must be accessible on a database at any time.
-The current status should also be published twice per year. - A.5 Adequate indexing and search facilities should be provided both on a database and in hard copy. - A.6 For research and reference purposes, ITU should maintain an official copy in an archive of all Recommendations that are or were valid in the preceding twelve years. - A.7 The generally accessible database should contain currently in force versions of Recommendations. - A.8 ITU Copyright should be strictly enforced on all formats of ITU-T Recommendations.
+The current status should also be published twice per year. - A.5 Adequate indexing and search facilities should be provided both on a database and in hard copy. - A.6 For research and reference purposes, ITU should maintain permanently in an archive an official (non-electronic) copy of all Recommendations that are or have been valid. - A.7 The generally accessible online database of Recommendations should contain versions of Recommendations currently in force and versions previously in force since the 1988 Blue Book. - A.8 ITU copyright should be strictly enforced on all formats of ITU-T Recommendations.